 But our perspective, informed through our work with large product-driven companies, is that product innovators increase their chances at success by applying a structured and rigorous review process that fully vets and tests their ideas before going to market.
 This is not to say that all large companies do so; some believe in the fail-fast approach—to try something innovative that, if it fails, at least has failed quickly.
 But for many companies, it is not worth taking the chance at failing fast if the investment is high.

 Logic20/20 believes that most projects, as designed, are too complicated.
 We are focused on providing clarity that accelerates decision making.
 This is why we have developed an approach that can be tailored to your specific needs and outcomes and exposes market and business-critical details.
-Our approach provides rigorous analysis and uncovers critical insights by delivering a three-phase product innovation methodology.
+Our go to market strategy framework provides rigorous analysis and uncovers critical insights by delivering a three-phase product innovation methodology.

 Market Sizing establishes the total available market (TAM); this breaks down into the serviceable available market (SAM) and the serviceable obtainable market (SOM).
 The core purpose of this phase is to validate the innovative idea and to perform a constraint analysis to assess whether the idea is worth the investment.
 Outputs in this phase typically include sizing estimates, high-level trend analysis, and prioritization lists.

 Customer Segmentation delivers an understanding of targeted consumers.
 We take the high-level perspective deeper by developing a persona around each of the core segments.
 These personas help us identify insights on customer pain points, as well as their wants and needs.
 This phase is an imperative step to delivering targeted, impactful messages to the market.
 It also supports future market activities and customer experiences.